Vetledrage/WeatherApp/MODELING.md

    - Also shows a one-to-one (`"1" --> "1"`) connection, suggesting that each `WeatherScreen` is paired with a single `WeatherViewModel` to manage and display weather information.

 4. **WeatherViewModel**:
    - Acts as a central node connecting various repositories and utilities.
-It has one-to-one (`"1" --> "1"`) relationships with `ImplementedWeatherRepository`, `MetAlertsRepository`, `LocationForecastRepositoryImpl`, and `UIComponents`, orchestrating data flow and UI updates.
+It has one-to-one (`"1" --> "1"`) relationships with `ImplementedWeatherRepository`, `MetAlertsRepository`, `LocationForecastRepositoryImpl`, and `UIComponents`, managing data flow and UI updates.

 5. **Repositories and DataSources**:
    - Both `LocationForecastRepositoryImpl` and `MetAlertsRepository` maintain one-to-one (`"1" --> "1"`) relationships with their respective data sources, `LocationForecastDataSource` and `MetAlertsDataSource`, to fetch data from external APIs using `HttpClient`.